corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/same-provider-key-rotation/same-provider-key-rotation.md

 A node's legal identity key is the key it uses to sign transactions and prove who it is on the network.
 Every state the node has ever signed is bound to the key that signed it.
 Reissuing that key therefore has to preserve the node's ability to keep signing for the states the old key already owns.

 Same-provider key rotation always generates a **fresh key pair**.
 Reissuing a certificate with the original key is a separate, less secure approach that this feature does not support.
 The process is similar to the initial node registration.
-The [Node certificate rotation tool]({{< relref "../../ha-utilities.md#node-certificate-rotation-tool" >}}) generates a new node CA key, sends a Certificate Signing Request to the CENM Identity Manager service, and then generates new node identity and TLS certificates around the renewed node CA certificate.
+The [Node certificate rotation tool]({{< relref "../../ha-utilities.md#node-certificate-rotation-tool" >}}) generates a new node CA key and sends a Certificate Signing Request to the CENM Identity Manager service.
+It then generates new node identity and TLS certificates around the renewed node CA certificate.
 From that point on:

 * The new key and its certificates are stored under **new aliases** in the keystore or HSM, using the same crypto service configuration as before.
 Most HSMs do not allow the alias of an existing key to change, so the replacement key is always stored under a new alias.
 * The old identity key stays in the keystore so the node can still sign for the states that key already owns.
 You keep it available by listing its alias in `previousIdentityKeyAliases`.
 * The node keeps the same `myLegalName`.
-When the node starts with its new certificates, it publishes a new `NodeInfo`, and the network map replaces the old `NodeInfo` with the new one by X.500 name.
+When the node starts with its new certificates, it publishes a new `NodeInfo`.
+The network map replaces the old `NodeInfo` with the new one by X.500 name.
 The old `NodeInfo` is removed from the network map automatically.

 ### How this differs from cross-provider key rotation

-[Cross-provider key rotation]({{< relref "../cross-provider-key-rotation/cross-provider-key-rotation.md" >}}) moves a key to a different key provider and records a key rotation proof that links the old key to the new one, so the same crypto material never has to leave the old provider.
+[Cross-provider key rotation]({{< relref "../cross-provider-key-rotation/cross-provider-key-rotation.md" >}}) moves a key to a different key provider.
+It records a key rotation proof that links the old key to the new one, so the crypto material never has to leave the old provider.
 Same-provider key rotation is a different operation.
 It keeps the same provider, generates a new key there, and reissues the node's certificates by re-registering with the network operator.
 It does not produce a key rotation proof, and it does not support changing the HSM or crypto service.
 When a node uses an HSM, the old and new node CA and node identity keys must be reachable through the same crypto service configuration.

 ## Before you begin